-(This is a grant-funded, non-tenure track position through June 30, 2020.
+(This is a grant-funded, non-tenure track position.
 Funding must be available for any continuation of appointment.)

-WORK LOCATION: School of Renewable Natural Resources, LSU AgCenter, Baton Rouge, La.
+WORK LOCATION: School of Plant, Environmental and Soil Sciences, LSU AgCenter, Baton Rouge, LA.

 SALARY AND BENEFITS: Salary will be commensurate with education and experience.
 The LSU AgCenter has an attractive benefits package with a wide variety of benefit options.
 Current benefits offered include retirement, multiple medical insurance options, supplemental insurances (dental, life, long-term disability, accident, vision, long-term care, etc.), Tax Saver Flexible Benefits Plan (saves tax dollars on some child care and medical expenses), university holidays (14 per year, typically includes a week off at Christmas), generous annual (vacation) and sick leave benefits, Employee Assistance Program, and possible educational leave and tuition exemption for coursework at campuses of the LSU System.
 Specific benefits depend on job category, percent effort and length of employment.

-APPLICATION PROCEDURE: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter along with current resume, transcripts, curriculum vitae, and contact information for three references.
-Paper, faxed or emailed application materials will not be accepted, except that in lieu of attaching the recommendation letters online, they may be sent directly to:
+APPLICATION PROCEDURE: Must apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter with resume, transcript, and two letters of recommendation.
+Paper, faxed or e-mailed application materials will not be accepted, except that in lieu of attaching recommendation letters online, they may be sent directly to: